getpelican/pelican/docs/settings.rst

 .. data:: OUTPUT_PATH = 'output/'

    Where to output the generated files.
+This should correspond to your web server's virtual host root directory.

 .. data:: PATH